 - Chapter-aware workflow.
 The platform understands book structure — chapters, scenes, dialogue attribution.
 It's built for long-form content, not short clips.

 - Unlimited editing.
 Re-generate individual lines, swap voices, fix pronunciation, and rebalance audio.
-No per-edit charges on any tier.
+No per-edit charges on current tiers.

 - Export-focused workflow.
 The platform is built around getting you to a finished audiobook export you can take into your publishing workflow.